 Land acquisition in Lagos state should not be as difficult as you think – these tips will help you understand the process of buying a land from a seller and how to avoid scam.

 Landed property purchases are one of the most delicate business transactions to enter; it comes with a lot of risk of ownership re-claim or government control and as such involve due diligence and right consultation.
 It is not a transaction you should enter as a buyer without consulting a lawyer or having a full grasp of title documents involved, depending on who the seller is.

-Besides, you need to spend some time to learn the procedures, identify genuine sellers, understand basic terms in property transactions ( like Excision, Deed of Assignment, differentiate a C of O from Global C of O etc) as this will boost your confidence and put you on the right part to closing your first transaction successfully.
+Besides, you need to spend some time to learn the procedures, identify genuine sellers, understand basic terms in property transactions ( like Excision, Deed of Assignment, differentiate a C of O from Global C of O etc) as this will boost your confidence and put you on the right part of closing your first transaction successfully.

-In this guide, I will be sharing the concept of land acquisition in Lagos state, and tailor it to first timers who want to get acquainted with this capital intensive business.
+In this guide, I will be sharing the concept of land acquisition in Lagos state, and tailor it to first-timers who want to get acquainted with this capital-intensive business.